 We talk about taglines, and for an example Mary tells us that Shades of Milk and Honey would be pitched as “Jane Austen with magic.”
 She then relates to us the tale of how Lou Anders Hollywood formula saved the ending of her book.

 Audiobook Pick-of-the-Week: The Runelords, by David Farland, narrated by Ray Porter.
 The first four books in the series which are available now in audio format.

 Writing Prompt: Come up with an eight-word tagline for your novel or short story.
 It needs to be pithy, punchy, memorable, and easily comprehensible.

 This episode of Writing Excuses has been brought to you by Audible.

 *Note: From the Audible website, here are the terms of the free membership.
 Read the fine print, please!

 Get your first 14 days of the AudibleListener® Gold membership plan free, which includes one audiobook credit.
 After your 14 day trial, your membership will renew each month for just $14.95 per month so you can continue to receive one audiobook credit per month plus members-only discounts on all audio purchases.
 A very small number of titles are more than one credit.
 Cancel your membership before your free trial period is up and you will not be charged.
 Thereafter, cancel anytime, effective the next billing cycle.
 Any unused audiobook credits will be lost at cancellation.

 This entry was posted on Sunday, January 30th, 2011 at 6:12 pm and is filed under Business, Characters, Guest, Plot.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.